loures90/ParkingSpot-API-in-Java/README.md

 # ParkingSpot-API-in-Java
-This is a CRUD of that simulate parking spot management using JAVA SpringBoot.
+This is a CRUD that simulate parking spot management using JAVA SpringBoot.